wp-plugins/rdp-wiki-press-embed/readme.txt

 == Usage ==

-RDP Wiki Embed is implemented using the shortcode [wiki-embed].
+RDP Wiki-Press Embed is implemented using the shortcode [wiki-embed].
 It accepts the following arguments:

 * url: (required) the web address of the wiki article that you want to embed on this page.
 * no-edit: Hide the "edit" links from the wiki.